The Pope has brought a renovated agenda that has increased his geopolitical influence

-Most of the Pope’s enemies are ultraconservative and traditionalist Catholics who disapprove of the Pope’s informal style and of his declared efforts to make the Church into “a poor Church for the poor”.
+Most of the Pope’s enemies are ultraconservative and traditionalist Catholics who disapprove of the Pope’s informal style and of his declared efforts to make the Church IGNORE INTO “a poor Church for the poor”.
 On the other hand is neo-liberals, particularly American ones, who consider Francis’s criticisms against capitalism a great sin.

 Pope Francis’s statements and speeches echo all over the globe.
 For a fifth consecutive year, he has occupied a high position in the list of Time magazine’s most influential people.
 Regardless of the religion that predominates in most countries, the list of invitations for a papal visit is quite impressive.
 This happens because, according to the agency of surveys and probes WIN/Gallup International, the Pope is seen as an envoy for peace and as someone who has no “colonialist” pretentions.
 A probe designed by said agency gathered data from 63.272 individuals from 64 different nations.
 It showed that more than five in every ten individuals, 54%, regardless of their religion, have a positive view of Pope Francis.
 12% have a negative view, and 34% would rather not say.